jerguslejko/website/_posts/2017-04-27-moving-forward-doing-something-else.md

 It no longer was something I'd enjoy.
 Interesting problems and new challenges turned into old, boring, repetitive tasks of _"moving the button to the right.
 Just a little bit"_.

 ### My friends stayed at home.
-When I was in high school, I could talk to my friends about dev stuff every day,     but after moving to England, we do not communicate as much. ~~Let's say that my UK classmates are not into coding as much as I am~~.
+When I was in high school, I could talk to my friends about dev stuff every day, but after moving to England, we do not communicate as much.
 Therefore I have **YOU**, my (new) dearest friends.
 I'll tell you what I learned, how I liked it and why I'll never use it again.

 ### Someone might find it useful.
 I love to share.
 I love to teach.
 I love to learn.